rtoal/astro/README.md

 - `random`, a function of exactly zero arguments
 - `print`, a function of any number of arguments

-An identifier cannot be used in an expression unless it is one of the built-in identifiers or has been previously assigned to.

 All function calls must accept the proper number of arguments.

 The built-in identifiers cannot be assigned to.

-The function print can only be called in a call statement; the others can only be called in a call expresson.
+The function `print` can only be called in a call statement; the others can only be called in a call `expression`.

 ### Dynamic Semantics

-Like JavaScript, really.
+Like JavaScript.

+## Building

+Nodejs is required to build and run this project.
+Make sure you have a recent version of Node, since the source code uses a fair amount of very modern JavaScript.

+Clone the repo, then run `npm install`.

+You can then run `npm test`.

 ## Usage